 You should be able to register an account from anywhere in the world, but you will not be able to verify your account or play for real money unless you are inside New Jersey.

 Players outside of New Jersey are capable of participating in play-money games on the site and banking options are supposed to be available as well.

-Get started playing online poker in New Jersey at the WSOP.com website.
+Get started playing online poker in New Jersey: Visit WSOP.com NJ here.